Bethany Bos: Club career

-Seattle Reign FC, 2019–2024
+Seattle Reign

-Balcer was invited to the Reign FC preseason training camp prior to the 2019 NWSL season and subsequently earned a contract on the club's supplemental roster.
-She is the first NAIA player to sign with an NWSL club and only the third NWSL player to previously play collegiately in the United States and finish their collegiate career with a non-NCAA D-I institution.
-Balcer made her NWSL debut coming on as an 86th-minute substitute at the Houston Dash on April 14, 2019.
+Bos was invited to the Reign FC preseason training camp prior to the 2019 NWSL season and subsequently earned a contract on the club's supplemental roster.
+She was the first NAIA player to sign with an NWSL club and only the third NWSL player to previously play collegiately in the United States and finish their collegiate career with a non-NCAA D-I institution.
+Bos made her NWSL debut coming on as an 86th-minute substitute at the Houston Dash on April 14, 2019.
 A week later, she made her first start in Reign's home-opener at Cheney Stadium.
 Curling a shot from the edge of the penalty area into the far corner of the goal, she scored her first-ever pro goal in the 21st minute against Orlando Pride in a 1–1 tie.
 It was also the first home goal scored in the Reign's first season in Tacoma, Washington.

 She scored her second goal in her second home start, sixth appearance on May 27, 2019, in a 2–1 win against the defending champions North Carolina Courage.
 Her 13th-minute header from the edge of the box crashed off the underside of the bar to give her side an early lead.

 Her third goal occurred in the next game in her third home start against the Houston Dash.
 On a breakaway she picked up a deflected through ball from Darian Jenkins and slotted right-footed past the keeper for the first goal of the game in the 32nd minute, Houston tied in the 90th to split the points.
 At the end of the season, she was awarded the 2019 Rookie of the Year Award.

-Balcer established herself as one of the Reign's leading players and was the club's top scorer every season she spent there.
+Bos established herself as one of the Reign's leading players and was the club's top scorer every season she spent there.
 She helped lead the Reign to top of the standings for the 2022 season, winning the NWSL Shield.
-She scored 33 goals during her tenure with the Reign, the third-highest total in the NWSL from 2019 to mid-2024.
+She scored 33 regular-season goals during her tenure with the Reign, the third-highest total in the NWSL from 2019 to mid-2024.
+Upon her departure, she was the Reign's third-highest scorer in club history.